Back to glossary

 • Complexity: Effective intercompany accounting processes can be difficult to establish and maintain since they call for clearly defined policies, reliable systems, and regular communication between companies.

-• Intercompany Eliminations: In large firms with a lot of intercompany relationships, eliminating intercompany transactions during consolidation could take more time and work.
+• Intercompany eliminations: In large firms with a lot of intercompany relationships, eliminating intercompany transactions during consolidation could take more time and work.

-• Data Consistency: Ensuring consistent data entry and adherence to accounting standards across entities can be challenging, potentially leading to reconciliation issues.
+• Data consistency: Ensuring consistent data entry and adherence to accounting standards across entities can be challenging, potentially leading to reconciliation issues.

 Intercompany accounting transactions are typically treated as follows: